-Her first two books for instance, omit names of places and dates which makes it a bit difficult for one to follow the chronology of events, whereas the Christians who researched her books accurately documented her real name, dates, and locations.
+Her first two books for example, omit names of places and dates which makes it a bit difficult for one to follow the chronology of events, whereas the Christians who researched her books carefully documented her real name, dates, and locations.
 In her first book, she claims to have “had ten years experience as an R.N.” but investigations showed she had a 7 years experience.
-She later re-casts this statement in her 5th book: “I also had years of experience as an R.N.”
+She later re-casts this statement in her fifth book: “I also had years of experience as an R.N.”

 Though Rebecca Brown brushed off the findings exposing her as “gossip” or “slander,” she couldn’t really refute them.
 I know God uses us in spite of our faults, but I thought, if these investigators were really satanists, they were the ones who should be lying and re-casting their statements, not the other way round.
 After all, Rebecca herself wrote in Becoming a Vessel:

 As I began to critically re-read the writings of this pair, I found more problems with their claims and teachings.
-I am not going to impose my conclusions, rather, I want my readers to make up their own minds about this pair as they follow along:
+I am not going to impose my conclusions, rather, I want my readers to make up their own minds about this pair as I highlight my observations:

-“The satanists swept in, and in one night, while Elaine and I were out of her house… destroyed everything we had.
+2. She wrote: “The satanists swept in, and in one night, while Elaine and I were out of her house… destroyed everything we had.
 They axed everything in our home, even killing our precious pets.
 They also destroyed my office and everything we had.
-Elaine and I escaped with our lives and the clothes on our back.”
-(Prepare, 229)
+Elaine and I escaped with our lives and the clothes on our back” (Prepare, 229).

-But investigations showed that this scenario was not what happened.
-She lost her practice when the Medical Board found out she was misdiagnosing patients, prescribing wrong doses, falsifying patient charts and abusing drugs (Demerol and Morphine) and subsequently revoked her Medical license.
+But investigations indicated that this scenario wasn’t true.
+She lost her practice when the Medical Board found out she was misdiagnosing patients, prescribing wrong doses, falsifying patient charts and abusing drugs (Demerol) and subsequently revoked her Medical license.
 This was why she and Elaine fled to another state.
-Nowhere in her books did she inform her readers the truth of what really happened.
-She later wrote: “I was set up and framed and accused of all sorts of horrible things I had not done.”
-(Standing, p.
-52) Yet she provided no details of what the “frame-up” was about and has not been able to disprove the accusations ever since.
+At no point in her books did she inform her readers the truth of what really happened.
+She later wrote: “I was set up and framed and accused of all sorts of horrible things I had not done” (Standing, p.
+52).
+Yet she provided no details of what the “frame-up” was about and hasn’t disproved the accusations since then.

 3. She claimed to have brought “close to a thousand people out of hard-core Satanism” during her medical practice (Prepare, 228).
 This implies that between April 1982 to May 1984 when she was in practice, she was leading about 3 satanists to the Lord per day.
-When you examine the depth and quality of information in her first 2 books – if you are conversant with the occult – they don’t seem to reflect the works of someone who has led close to a thousand people out of hard-core Satanism.
-She seems to be exaggerating her claims.
+But when you examine the depth and quality of information in her first 2 books – if you are conversant with the occult – they don’t seem to reflect the works of someone who has led close to a thousand people out of hard-core Satanism.

-4. In her 2nd book, she said Jesus told her: “You see, I Jesus, know how you feel because I have experienced weakness.
-Father has never experienced weakness, so He usually gets angry when His people are weak.”
-(Prepare, 230) This heresy was pointed out by her critics so in her 5th book, she re-tells the story and alters the words of Jesus: “You see, I know what it is like to be weak, I myself learned obedience through suffering.”
-(Standing, 54) On her Facebook page, she still insists that God doesn’t understand human weakness (19-04-16).
+4. In her second book, she quotes Jesus saying to her: “You see, I Jesus, know how you feel because I have experienced weakness.
+Father has never experienced weakness, so He usually gets angry when His people are weak” (Prepare, 230).
+This heresy was pointed out by her critics, now in her fifth book, she re-tells the story and alters the words of Jesus: “You see, I know what it is like to be weak, I myself learned obedience through suffering” (Standing, 54).
+In a post (April 19, 2016) on her Facebook page, she still insists that God doesn’t understand human weakness.

-5. In her 2nd book, she said God entered into a covenant with her: “I was to move to California… I was also to understand that I would eventually lay down my life out here for the Lord.” (p.
-35) Probably this is why she wrote in the Introduction: “Our race is almost run, we know that the Lord will be calling us home soon.” (p.
-10) In her 3rd book, the covenant changed: “He [God] told Rebecca she would have many battles and some ‘close calls’ but in the end, their lives would be saved.” (p 15)
+5. In her second book, she said God entered into a covenant with her: “I was to move to California… I was also to understand that I would eventually lay down my life out here for the Lord” (p.
+35).
+Probably this is why she wrote in the Introduction: “Our race is almost run, we know that the Lord will be calling us home soon” (p.
+10).
+But in her third book, the covenant changed: “He [God] told Rebecca she would have many battles and some ‘close calls’ but in the end, their lives would be saved” (p 15).

-6. In her 5th book, she tells of meeting a “beautifully dressed lady” at a grocery store whom Daniel exposed as “Madena … one of the top international assassins” who had men working with her (p 92).
+6. In her fifth book, she tells of meeting a “beautifully dressed lady” at a grocery store whom Daniel exposed as “Madena … one of the top international assassins” who had men working with her (p 92).
 This supposedly happened in November 1989, some weeks before Daniel married Rebecca.

-But in her 3rd book she said that “one of Satan’s top assassins, and her associates” wanted to kill her and Elaine in December 1988 – before she ever met Daniel at all! (p 16) While in her 5th book, they all escaped to Arizona because Madena was so powerful (p 97), in her 3rd book, they all stayed at home to watch how God will fight for them (p 17).
+But in her third book she said that “one of Satan’s top assassins, and her associates” wanted to kill her and Elaine in December 1988 – before she ever met Daniel at all! (p 16) While in her fifth book, they all escaped to Arizona because Madena was so powerful (p 97), in her third book, they all stayed at home to watch how God would fight for them (p 17).
 Either the first or second account was fabricated.

-6. Some parts of Rebecca’s 3rd book sound like she brought a fictitious character (or alter ego) into her story to say things that would corroborate her claims.
-For example, the conversations she had with “Joyce” in Chapter 3 (covering 20 pages) sound like a mini-apology to respond to the criticisms levied at her around that time.
+6. Some parts of Rebecca’s third book sound to me like she brought a fictitious character (or alter ego) into her story to say things that would corroborate her claims.
+For example, the conversations she had with “Joyce” in Chapter 3 (covering 20 pages) sound like a mini-apology responses to the criticisms levied at her around that time.

-Its very unlikely that a person would remember word-for-word, a conversation which they had “a little more than two years” ago – unless the discussion was recorded.
-I bring this up because in her 2nd book, which was written close to the time she talked with “Joyce,” Rebecca admits: “Because of a recent physical illness, my brain just doesn’t function as well as it used to be.
-I have great difficulty remembering things.” (p 93)
+It’s very unlikely that a person would remember word-for-word, a conversation which they had “a little more than two years” ago – unless the discussion was recorded.
+I bring this up because in her second book, which was written close to the time she talked with “Joyce,” Rebecca admits: “Because of a recent physical illness, my brain just doesn’t function as well as it used to be.
+I have great difficulty remembering things” (p 93).

-8. Another embellishment is seen in the account of Daniel’s first wife’s murder as narrated in Unbroken Curses (pp. 159-160) and Standing on the Rock (p.
-73).
-A comparison of both accounts shows the latter adds details absent from the former:
+8. The account of Daniel’s first wife’s murder as narrated in Unbroken Curses (pp. 159-160) and Standing on the Rock (p.
+73) also leaves much to be desired.
+A comparison of both accounts shows the latter is laced with details not present in the former:

-Between the time the 4th and 5th book was published, Daniel and Rebecca had graduated to telling stories of visits to God’s throne, flying with angels, seeing the dead at Jesus’ arm in heaven and visions similar to those of Rick Joyner.
+Ostensibly, between the time frame of their fourth and fifth book, Daniel and Rebecca had graduated to telling stories of visits to God’s throne, flying with angels in the air, seeing the dead at Jesus’ arm in heaven and visions similar to those of Rick Joyner.
 So, as they re-tell their old stories, they read back these supernatural details into them.
-It wasn’t a surprise when the pair later offered their unflinching support to Rick Joyner (member of the Order of the Knights of Malta), Norman Vincent Peale (a 33 degree Mason), the Pensacola revival and other questionable figures (Official Rebecca Brown Facebook page, 17-12-13).
+It wasn’t a surprise when the pair later offered their unflinching support to Rick Joyner (who is a member of the Order of the Knights of Malta), Norman Vincent Peale (who was a 33 degree Mason), the Pensacola revival and other questionable figures (Official Rebecca Brown Facebook page, 17-12-13).